ocelotconsulting/node-acme-lambda/README.md

 5. Create lambda by uploading zip, and establish your desired trigger (i.e. periodic).

-Optional: You can write your certificates to a PEM file by executing:
+*Optional*: You can write your certificates to a PEM file by executing:

         $ npm run pems